Fundamentals of SPE-PRMS

 PRMS is one of several sets of classification guidelines used for internal and external reporting and inventorying of petroleum assets.
 Comparable to the Canadian Oil & Gas Evaluation Handbook (COGEH) in Canada and the Securities and Exchange Commission (SEC) in the USA, SPE-PRMS is considered to be the international standard for reporting petroleum resources by companies listed on international stock exchanges.
 For private companies and investors, PRMS provides a guideline for internal asset management and evaluation.

-Although this workshop has a more technical approach related to the classification and estimation of reserves and resources, the course is designed for anyone who wants to understand the concepts applicable to PRMS, such as but not limited to:
+This course is designed for anyone who wants to understand the concepts applicable to PRMS, including:

 0.8 CEUs are offered for this course